 Parameter Description User interface Factory setting Device tag Shows name of measuring point.
 Max.
 32 characters, such as letters, numbers or special characters (e.g. @, %, /).
 Promass Serial number Shows the serial number of the measuring device.
 Max.
 11-digit character string comprising letters and numbers. - Firmware version Shows the device firmware version installed.
-Character string in the format xx.yy.zz Device name Shows the name of the transmitter.
+Character string in the format xx.yy.zz - Device name Shows the name of the transmitter.
 The name can be found on the nameplate of the transmitter.
-Promass 300/500 - Manufacturer Displays the manufacturer.
-Character string comprising numbers, letters and special characters Endress+Hauser

-Parameter Description User interface Factory setting Order code Shows the device order code.
+Promass 300/500 - Order code Shows the device order code.
 The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field.
 Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - Extended order code 2 Shows the 2nd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Character string Extended order code 3 Shows the 3rd part of the extended order code.
+Character string - Extended order code 3 Shows the 3rd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - ENP version Shows the version of the electronic nameplate (ENP).
-Character string 2.02.00 Device revision Shows the device revision with which the device is registered with the HART Communication Foundation.
-2-digit hexadecimal number 7 Device ID Shows the device ID for identifying the device in a HART network.
-6-digit hexadecimal number - Device type Shows the device type with which the measuring device is registered with the HART Communication Foundation.
-2-digit hexadecimal number 0x3B (for Promass 300/500) Manufacturer ID Shows the device's manufacturer ID registered with the HART Communication Foundation.
-2-digit hexadecimal number 0x11 (for Endress+Hauser)
+Character string 2.02.00

-12.13 Firmware history
+12.14 Firmware history

-Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 08.2022 01.06.zz Option 60 New gas type: methane with hydrogen Eight display values on local display Zero point verification and zero adjustment wizard New density unit: API New diagnostic parameters Additional languages for Heartbeat Technology Reports Operating Instructions BA01816D/06/EN/04.22 09.2019 01.05.zz Option 66 Gas Fraction Handler Adaptive Filter, Gas Entrainment Index Application-specific Input module Upgrading of the Petroleum application package Operating Instructions BA01816D/06/EN/02.19 05.2018 01.01.zz Option 71 Original firmware Operating Instructions BA01816D/06/EN/01.18
+Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 08.2022 01.06.zz Option 58 New gas type: methane with hydrogen Eight display values on local display Zero point verification and zero adjustment wizard New density unit: "API New diagnostic parameters Additional languages for Heartbeat Technology Reports Operating Instructions BA01842D/06/EN/04.22 09.2019 01.05.zz Option 64 Gas Fraction Handler Adaptive Filter, Gas Entrainment Index Application- specific Input module Upgrading of the Petroleum application package Operating Instructions BA01842D/06/EN/02.19 05.2018 01.01.zz Option 70 Original firmware Operating Instructions BA01842D/06/EN/01.18

-- For the compatibility of the firmware version with the previous version, the installed device description files and operating tools, observe the information about the device in the "Manufacturer's information" document. - The manufacturer's information is available: - In the Download Area of the Endress+Hauser web site: www.endress.com → Downloads - Specify the following details: - Product root: e.g. 8A3B The product root is the first part of the order code: see the nameplate on the device. - Text search: Manufacturer's information - Media type: Documentation Technical Documentation
+- It is possible to flash the firmware to the current version or the previous version using the service interface.
+For the compatibility of the firmware version, see the "Device history and compatibility" section → 🖺 169 - For the compatibility of the firmware version with the previous version, the installed device description files and operating tools, observe the information about the device in the "Manufacturer's information" document. - The manufacturer's information is available: - In the Download Area of the Endress+Hauser web site: www.endress.com → Downloads - Specify the following details: - Product root: e.g. 8A3B The product root is the first part of the order code: see the nameplate on the device - Text search: Manufacturer's information - Media type: Documentation Technical Documentation

-12.14 Device history and compatibility
+12.15 Device history and compatibility